zinikiGareth/blueberries/api/index.md

 for any reason the blueberry finds it easier to ask for the contract explicitly by its definition it can do so.

+``
+provideService: ContractDefn defn, Object service -> Void ``

+If this blueberry wants to provide services to its **children** only, it can call the `provideService` method.
+This does not initially do anything, but if this blueberry creates children blueberries, and they request the specified contract, then this will be the service provider.

+The "service" object provided must implement **all** the methods of the specified contract.

+``
+denyServiceDefaults: Void
+``

+This method denies access to this blueberry's default services to any children.
+In order for children to be able to find a service, it must have been specifically provided using the method above.

 ### Creating other blueberries

 From within a blueberry it is possible to create sub-blueberries.
 It